 Construction Canada published a very interesting and informative article on terrazzo, written by Tony Torriano, Past President of TTMAC.
 Please see the link below for the article:

-At the Annual Convention which this year was held in Kelowna, BC, the Hardsurface Awards Winning projects were announced.
+At the Annual Convention, which this year was held in Quebec City, QC, the Hardsurface Awards Winning projects were announced.
 Please see below a complete list of all categories:

 In this video, Glen Pestrin, CEO of York Marble, Tile and Terrazzo, talks about the organization of which he is treasurer: TTMAC (Terrazzo, Tile and Marble Association of Canada).
 If you are a contractor who ever has to install a “hard surface” (who among generals or renovators hasn’t?) it’s worthwhile taking the 5 minutes it will take to watch this video.